The Villages Birth Injury Lawyer

 A birth injury is when a medical professional, such as a doctor or nurse, negligently causes an injury during the birthing process.
 Sadly, these injuries are common and can cause serious, lifelong damage to the newborn child.

-When a birth injury occurs, a The Villages birth injury lawyer can help assist in compensating the parents and child for the damages.
+When a birth injury occurs, a birth injury lawyer in The Villages, Florida can help assist in compensating the parents and child for the damages.
 Individuals should reach out to a compassionate and capable medical malpractice attorney that could advocate for them.

 Generally, birth injury claims are brought under a theory of negligence.
-To recover for the damages caused by a birth injury, the parents and their The Villages birth injury attorney will need to prove several elements.
+To recover for the damages caused by a birth injury, the parents and their birth injury attorney in The Villages, FL will need to prove several elements.

 Simply, the family must have been a patient of the doctor they are bringing a claim against.
 This is a fairly obvious element, but it does exclude emergency situations where a so-called good Samaritan doctor rushes in to offer their help.

 The Doctor Violated the Standard of Care Expected of Medical Professionals

 Under 766.102 of the Florida Code, a medical professional in The Villages must use the level of care, skill, and treatment, which in light of all relevant surrounding circumstances, is recognized as acceptable and appropriate by reasonably prudent similar health care providers.”

 Therefore, a doctor will only commit medical malpractice if they chose a course of action or inaction that was a deviation from the average doctor.

 The Doctor’s Violation of this Standard of Care Caused Harm

 Another straightforward element, if a medical professional’s wrongful behavior did not cause any harm then a family cannot recover the non-existent damages.